IcaroCaetano/poc-designe-patterns/README.md

 ## 🎯 Objectives

-Demonstrate the use of design patterns in Java applications
+- Demonstrate the use of classic design patterns in Java applications

-Apply patterns in a Spring-based environment
+- Apply patterns in a Spring-based environment

-Improve code readability, maintainability, and extensibility
+- Improve code readability, maintainability, and extensibility

-Serve as a learning reference and architectural playground
+- Serve as a learning reference and architectural playground

-This POC implements a real-world scenario: sending notifications through different channels (SMS, Email, Slack, Push Notification), with the option to combine multiple channels together dynamica
+- This POC simulates real-world scenarios such as:

+- Notification delivery through multiple channels (SMS, Email, Slack, Push)

+- Workflow and state transitions

+- Undo/redo mechanisms

+- Object creation strategies

+- Decoupled communication between components

 ## 🛠️ Technologies